-Regardless of whether you want to become a paramedic or an EMT, you need to get your EMT-B certification.
+Whether you want to become a paramedic or an EMT, you need to get your EMT-B certification.
 Completing this training is a prerequisite for further studies that lead you to a paramedic career.

 Become an EMT or Paramedic in Chicago

 As a part of EMS, your work will always make a difference.
-But, before you begin saving lives, you need to get certified.
+But before you begin saving lives, you need to get certified.

-If you’re in Chicago, and you want to become an EMT or a paramedic, start your career with Elite Ambulance.
+If you’re in Chicago and you want to become an EMT or a paramedic, start your career with Elite Ambulance.

 Our courses offer all the theoretical knowledge, practical skills, and professional insights you need to get started in the field.
 As a bonus, you get an immediate job placement after graduation!